garrlicbread/Sarcasm-detector/README.md

 ## Outputs:

 Given below are the testing metrics achieved by both the scripts.
-'Reddit' refers to the script that loads the Reddit comments dataet.
+'Reddit' refers to the script that loads the Reddit comments dataset.
 'Headlines' refers to the script that loads the news headlines dataset.

 | Metrics (Reddit) | Values  | Metrics (News Headlines) | Values |
 | ---------------- | ------- | ------------------------ | ------ |